aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 # Exercise 3: Adding The Employee Record access patterns

-In this section, you will will configure searchable encryption to configure the access patterns for the Employee data type.
+In this section, you will learn how to configure searchable encryption to access Employee data.

 ## Background